JM233333/jm233333.github.io/papers/visualinux.md

 - *What kind of mechanism can help developers effectively and efficiently customize a view of the kernel object graph for the purpose of understanding kernel states?*

+Existing kernel debugging techniques either do not focus on program state understanding or lack appropriate abstractions for high-level data structures.
+Moreover, most of existing tools are textual and are unable to produce readable results for high-dimensional information.

+Past research has confirmed that program visualization can effectively help developers understand program states.
+However, none of traditional visualized debuggers can handle the excessively large and complex program state of the Linux kernel.
+The lack of suitable abstractions in existing tools forces developers to work with complete diagrams of entire massive objects and handle long and deep pointer chains.

 ---

 ### Approach